How to Choose an Accountant for Your IT Company in the UAE (2026 Guide)

 5. They Must Be Responsive and Tech-Friendly

 You are running a technology business.
 Your accountant should be comfortable using cloud accounting software — Xero, Zoho Books, or QuickBooks — and should communicate via WhatsApp or email promptly.
-If your accountant only responds by phone during office hours, they are not built for the pace of an IT business.

 6. They Should Work Exclusively With IT and Tech Businesses